AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Overview.md

 To see the application live, visit [http://www.anychart.com/products/anystock/drawing_tools/](http://www.anychart.com/products/anystock/drawing_tools/).

-You can also download its source or simply fork it on [GitHub: AnyStock - Drawing Tools and Annotations Demo](https://github.com/AnyChart/anystock-drawing-tools-and-annotations-demo) page.
+You can also download its source or simply fork it here: [GitHub: AnyStock - Drawing Tools and Annotations Demo](https://github.com/AnyChart/anystock-drawing-tools-and-annotations-demo).

 ## General Settings